curblr/curblr-spec/Rule.md

 | :---- | :---- |
 | [Examples of simple regulations](examples/simple_examples.md) | Simple regulatory scenarios typically involving one or two basic restrictions  |
 | [Examples of complex regulations](examples/complex_examples.md) | Complex regulatory scenarios typically involving several restrictions  |
 | Large dataset of [Los Angeles' parking regulations, translated into CurbLR](/conversions/LA_CurbLR.json) | Contains data from 35,000 parking signs, many with multiple complex regulations.
-[Raw data](https://geohub.lacity.org/datasets/71c26db1ad614faab1047cc8c3686ece_28) was accessed through LA's open data portal, matched to the SharedStreets Referencing System, cleaned into a [CurbLR-ready CSV](/conversions/prepped_data.csv), and converted into GeoJSON format using [scripts](/js).
+[Raw data](https://geohub.lacity.org/datasets/71c26db1ad614faab1047cc8c3686ece_28) was accessed through LA's open data portal, matched to the SharedStreets Referencing System, cleaned into a [CurbLR-ready CSV](/conversions/prepped_data.csv), and [converted](/js) into CurbLR's JSON format.

 ### Simple regulation: no parking
 Defines a No Parking regulation that applies to all road users.
 Standing and loading may or may not be permitted.